TrickSumo/Serverless-CRUD/README.md

 -   deleteCoffee: CRUD-APP-dev-deleteCoffee

-Test Endpoint with Authentication added
+Test Endpoint with Authentication added for getCoffeeByID route.